michaelnmmeyer/mascara/README.md

 ## Purpose

-This is a C library and command-line tool for performing Treebank-style tokenization of written texts.
-It has explicit support for English, French, and Italian, and also includes a generic tokenizer that can be used for, e.g., German.
+This is a C library and command-line tool for performing Treebank-style tokenization and sentence boundary detection on written texts.
+It has specific support for English, French, Italian and German.
+A generic tokenizer is also available.

 ## Building